jppelteret/dealii-weak_forms/doc/readme/classes.md

       - Convenience functions: `residual_functor()`, `residual_view_functor()`
       - Automatic differentiation function for kinetic variable
       - Symbolic differentiation function for kinetic variable
+  - `AD_SD_Functor_Cache`:
+    A class that provides a caching mechanism for `SD` calculations.
+    Using this class, the results of symbolic operations (e.g. symbolic differentiation) can persist across timesteps and Newton iterations, rather than being recomputed each time assembly is invoked.
 - Forms are integrated over volumes, boundaries and interfaces using the `dV()`, `dA()` and `dI()` class member functions.